 High school juniors and seniors with at least a 3.0 (on a 4.0 scale) grade point average may enroll at Talladega College and earn college credit while simultaneously completing high school graduation requirements.
-To be eligible for early admissions, each student must submit the following to the Office of Admissions:
+To be eligible for dual enrollment, each student must submit the following to the Office of Admissions:

-- A completed application for admissions accompanied by the \$25.00 non-refundable application fee (i.e. check or money order made payable to Talladega College). \Subject to annual review. - An official transcript sent directly by the accredited high school and reflecting work completed at the junior or senior high school level. - An official score report on either the ACT or SAT. □ The Talladega College high school approval form.
+- A completed application for admissions accompanied by the \$25.00 non-refundable application fee. \Subject to annual review.

+- An official transcript sent directly by the accredited high school and reflecting work completed at the junior or senior high school level. - Optional An official score report on either the ACT or SAT. - The Talladega College high school approval form.